 A further step towards conserving resources

-By extending the mandatory deposit, the one-way plastic beverage bottles used for dairy products are also collected and compacted, thus creating the conditions for returning these raw materials to a sustainable circular economy.
-The one-way deposit system, which is implemented nationwide by DPG Deutsche Pfandsystem GmbH and its network of system participants and partners, is thus once again contributing to the Europe-wide objective of reusing valuable raw materials.
+By extending the mandatory deposit, the disposable plastic beverage bottles used for dairy products will also be collected and compacted in the future, thus creating the conditions for feeding these raw materials into a sustainable circular economy.
+In this way, the single-use deposit system, which is implemented nationwide by DPG Deutsche Pfandsystem GmbH and its network of system partners, once again contributes to pure, high-quality recycling and thus to the reuse of valuable raw materials.

 A short overview of the deposit obligation you can find here.